pa1rjp/react-coding-challenge/README.md

 Although this is a basic exercise, we'll be looking for **simple, well-designed, performant, and tested code** in the submission.

 Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

+Please make sure you add test cases and maintain a code coverage of 95%

 Also, add the following info to your `README`: